For healthcare professionals only

 In a study of 11,000 Muslims with type 2 diabetes, 79% fasted during Ramadan despite being exempted due to their medical condition 1

-Resources to share with patients
+Leaflet to share with your patients

 Developed by Alia Gilani,